abdeali004/MovieBank/README.md

 ![alt text](https://github.com/abdeali004/MovieBank/blob/master/ProjectImages/MB3.png?raw=true)

 Movie Bank is a movies/series searching and recommendation website.
-USer can search any movie/series and see what were the IMDB reviews, sentiment score, genre, cast etc.
+User can search any movie/series and see what were the IMDB reviews, sentiment score, genre, cast etc.

 # Screenshots: